Please contact us if you have any questions or comments or would just like some encouragement.

 Bottom line, sometimes it is a choice, as my mom said, to laugh about it or cry about it. ~ Bill Greguska

 1. What two things can you never eat for breakfast?

 2. What gets wetter the more it dries?

-3. What word is spelled incorrectly in every single dictionary?
+3. What word is misspelled in every single dictionary?

 4. What never asks a question but gets answered all the time?

 5. What goes up but never comes down?

 6. A girl fell off a 50-foot ladder but wasn’t hurt.
 How come?